AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 // This tells us what index to query, what key to use and its value switch findStrategy(language, ratings) {
 case all:
-    items, err = performQuery("GSI4PK", baseKey, "all")
+    queryOutput, err = query("GSI4PK", baseKey, "all")
 case allLangSingleRating:
-    items, err = performQuery("GSI3PK", baseKey.Append(ratings[0]), "byRating") // => PRODUCT#42/5
+    queryOutput, err = query("GSI3PK", baseKey.Append(ratings[0]), "byRating") // => PRODUCT#42/5
 //... etc
 }
 ```

 Databases have query planners.
 If you've ever prefixed a SQL query with `EXPLAIN` and tried to make sense of the output, you have just asked the database how it will satisfy your query.
 This is the work the database will do if it were to execute the query.
 Although the example above is a crude switch statement, it is performing the same role.

-Given `input` use `index` with `key(s)`.
+>Given `input` use `index` with `key(s)`.

 This logic, along with any parallel query coordination (discussed in the next section), should be written once and provided to consumers either as a library or an API.
 This abstraction provides a high level interface to the model.
 We can also make improvements without needing consumers to change their code.